Xubuntu/wiki.xubuntu.org/Fine-Tuning-Your-Development-Setup.md

 Reboot the machine again and your new installation will now be available in Grub.

+*Note: when installing Grub in this manner - kernel updates to your development installation will not be reflected automatically in the Grub menu until you have re-run update-grub.*

 ![](images/qa/newgrub.png)

 ## Adding an ISO to Grub